Brazil expects and hopes to kill off ghost of 1950

 So far, at least, the players do not appear overawed.

-The good run has left them brimming with confidence and with good reason - they scored 29 goals in the last eight games, conceding only two.
+The good run has left them brimming with confidence and with good reason - they scored 25 goals in the last seven games, conceding only two.
 Five of the seven teams they faced had qualified for the World Cup.

 "We've ended this preparation phase perfectly," Thiago Silva said after the team's last friendly, a 5-0 drubbing of South Africa in March.